 The only positive actions we can take is to stop the spread of lies so that more people will not be brainwashed.

 In this country, we already have a foundation of fact-checking organizations and sites.

 We need a Truth Czar.
 A Truth Czar to run the Office of Verification (fact checking).
 There are nonpartisan organizations that do it now and they can get government grants to keep doing what they do.

 Then we create laws to be enforced by the FCC.
-The internet becomes part of the public airways, as well as all networks (radio, TV, internet), and we need to add in politicians.
-Politicians, according to theory, are owned by the public and therefore they too cannot be allowed to promulgate lies.
+The internet must be recognized as a part of the public airways, as well as all networks (radio, TV, internet), and we need to add in politicians.
+Politicians, according to theory, are owned by the public and therefore they too should not be allowed to promulgate lies.

 There must be fines and jail time for skirting these laws.

 If caught, the individual or organization must publish an apology and make a correction.
 If they don’t, then they pay fines, if they continue, indictments.